 Noncredit On Campus

-If you're taking the course for noncredit on campus, you must cancel in writing by July 10, 2018 to get a refund, minus a $50 processing fee.
-Email email@example.com to cancel.
+If you're taking the course for noncredit on campus, you must cancel in writing at least two weeks before the start of the course to get a refund, minus a $50 processing fee.
+Email firstname.lastname@example.org to cancel.
 If you are unable to attend, you may send a substitute at any time.
 Regardless of weather conditions, if the event is held but you cannot attend, you will be billed for the full amount.

 Explore More Offerings